Vishnuprasadvbhat/aws-bedrock/README.md

 git remote -v
 ```

+## **Another blunder:**
+I already had a main branch with gitignore file etc, in my terminal i accidently push it to a non-existing branch master, leading to its creation. now I dont want that.

+### **I want to undo it**

+We can do that using `git revert`

+  Using `git revert` will create a new commit that undoes the changes made in the previous commit.

+  you just need to pass the old commit's hashcode to `git revert` command. you can get the hashcode using `git log` command. or previous push log eg: `4b0f231`.

+### **Now the commit it reverted, but what about the branch?**
+  You need to delete the branch, cause it will create trouble in the future.

+  Just use `git push origin --delete <branch-name>` to delete the branch from remote repository.

+### **Issue Still Exists**

+Once i have deleted it, I tried pushing it to the `main` branch but I got this `fatal: refusing to merge unrelated histories`

+This happens when the local repository and remote repository have different histories, often when the repository was initialized separately.
+Due to creation of two branches and pushes to the new branch, the old one became outdated.

+So we `git fetch origin main` to update the local repository with the latest changes from the remote repository.
+Then we can use `git rebase origin/main` to rebase our local branch onto the remote branch.

+Then i got this `Successfully rebased and updated refs/heads/main`

+The issue is now resolved.
+I can push my changes to the remote repository using cmd `git push origin main`

+This worked for me!!!...
+I hope it works for you too!!!

 ## 3. Install Required Packages following essential packages are used:
 - boto3 – AWS SDK for Python, enabling interaction with AWS services like S3 and EC2.
 - awscli – AWS Command Line Interface, allowing users to interact with AWS via command-line.